asmuth/clip/manual/architecture.md

 Architecture
 ============

-This page describes some of the "high-level" internal parts of PlotFX that are not mentioned elsewhere in the documentation, but which are helpful to understand how things fit together in the codebase.
+This page describes some of the "high-level" internal parts of fviz that are not mentioned elsewhere in the documentation, but which are helpful to understand how things fit together in the codebase.

-The intended target audience are PlotFX developers and users that wish to "look behind the curtain".
-If you're just trying to get started with using PlotFX, it is not nesseccarily recommended or helpful to read this page.
+The intended target audience are fviz developers and users that wish to "look behind the curtain".
+If you're just trying to get started with using fviz, it is not nesseccarily recommended or helpful to read this page.